bhparijat/bhparijat.github.io/portfolio.md

 ## <u>Projects</u>

 **1. Recommendation System for MovieLens Dataset**<br/>
 	Created a recommendation system for 10 million movies of MovieLens dataset by implementing collaborative filtering and matrix factorization.
-Used nearest neighbor algorithm for the collaborative	  filtering method and alternating least squares method for matrix factorization.<br/> <u>Framework and platform used:</u> Apache Spark and Google Cloud Platform.
-You may find the [code here](https://g	    ithub.com/bhparijat/Recommendation-system).
+Used nearest neighbor algorithm for the collaborative	  filtering method and alternating least squares method for matrix factorization.
+	<u>Framework and platform used:</u> Apache Spark and Google Cloud Platform.
+You may find the [code here](https://github.com/bhparijat/Recommendation-system).

 **2. NYPD Crime Data Analysis**<br/>
 	* Checking where it starts <br/>